Baloch Students Organization: BSO Azad

-BSO Pajjar
+BSO Pajjar Javid Baloch

-BSO Pajjar, led by Zubair Baloch, has the largest following among the Baloch students.
-It represents a mainstream viewpoint and concentrates on ideological and educational aspects of Baloch national movement.
-It attempts to get as many Baloch youth educated as possible and holds regular `study circles' in which it imparts education in the history and ideology of Baloch nationalist movement.
-Its main objectives are advancing the rights of the Baloch people and the termination of military operations.
-This group has affiliated itself with the National Party (NP), the ruling party in Baluchistan.
-NP wants more provincial rights and greater autonomy for Baluchistan province within the parliamentary framework of Pakistan.
+BSO Pajjar Javid baloch is the former chairman of BSO pajjar, had the largest following among the Baloch students.
+It represented a mainstream viewpoint and concentrated on ideological and educational aspects of Baloch national movement.
+It attempted to get as many Baloch youth educated as possible and holds regular "study circles" in which it imparted education in the history and ideology of Baloch nationalist movement.
+Its main objectives were advancing the rights of the Baloch people and the termination of military operations.
+This group had affiliated itself with the National Party (NP), the ruling party in Baluchistan.
+NP wanted more provincial rights and greater autonomy for Baluchistan province within the parliamentary framework of Pakistan.